AntoPorter/CopilotForSecurity/LogicApp-Promptbook/readme.md

 > "Give me a summary of all security incidents in the last quarter."

 This prompt can help you generate an Incident Investigation report, which can provide a comprehensive view of all security incidents.

+## Examples of Prompts for Microsoft Intune

+> "Show me details for device XYZ.”

+This prompt retrieves all relevant properties of the specified device, including its name, ID, manufacturer, enrollment date, primary user, device type (e.g., laptop, mobile), and compliance status.

+> “Compare device XYZ with device ABC.”

+By comparing these two devices, you can identify any differences in their configurations, compliance status, or other relevant attributes.
+This helps troubleshoot issues and understand why one device is functioning correctly while another isn’t.

+> “Open Microsoft Defender for device XYZ.”

+This prompt provides a direct link to the corresponding device in Microsoft Defender.
+From there, you can take further security actions, investigate threats, and analyze security events.

 ## Examples of Prompts for Reporting Purposes
 The following prompt suggestions are based around potential reporting capabilities via Copilot for Security.